Dismiss Modal

 Home care

 • Use pain medicine as advised.
-You may use over-the-counter medicine to control pain if no pain medicine was prescribed.
-If you have chronic liver or kidney disease, talk with your healthcare provider before using acetaminophen or ibuprofen.
-Also talk with your provider if you've had a stomach ulcer or GI (gastrointestinal) bleeding.
+You may use over-the-counter medicine as directed by the doctor to control pain if no pain medicine was prescribed.
+If you have chronic liver or kidney disease, talk with your doctor before using acetaminophen or ibuprofen.
+Also talk with your doctor if you've had a stomach ulcer or GI (gastrointestinal) bleeding.

 • On the first day, you may put a cool compress on the burn to relieve pain.
 You can use a small towel soaked in cool water as a cool compress.
 Don't use ice or ice water.